 Slow Cooker Rump Roast

 Slow Cooker Rump Roast makes wonderfully tender meat in a rich gravy with veggies.
-Make it in a slow cooker or find the instant pot and oven versions below.
+Includes Instant pot and oven cooking methods too!

 Cook Time 4 hours